Skip to main content

 Quick Answer

 Spreadsheets fail for complex wealth structures because they are flat, unconnected, and person-dependent.
 They cannot show relationships between entities, they have no built-in version control, and the knowledge lives with whoever built the sheet.
-For high net worth client groups, a wealth structure visualisation platform gives a shared, visual, always-current source of truth.
+For high net worth client groups, a wealth structure visualisation platform can provide a shared, visual record that stays current when the team maintains it.

 What spreadsheets are actually good for